 This turn to entrepreneurship, however, was not just a question of circumstances.
 It also reflects who we are as human beings.
-We need only read the Bible, Aristotle or Austrian Economist, Joseph Schumpeter, to realize that entrepreneurship is something distinctly human.
-Unlike animals, people possess imagination, reason and free will.
-Thus we are capable of being creative and turning into reality our insights into what might be valuable to others.
+We need only read the Bible, Aristotle, or Austrian Economist, Joseph Schumpeter to realize that entrepreneurship is something distinctly human.
+Unlike animals, people possess imagination, reason, and free will.
+Thus we are capable of being creative and turning into reality our insights into what might be valuable to others."
+(End of quotation and he says ....
+Unlike animals .....)

-Now, while speaking of animals, we can learn a lot from the Chinese calendar, over the past three years ...
+Now speaking of animals, we can learn a lot from the Chinese calendar, over the past three years ...

-This may be a coincidence but ...
+This may be a co-incidence but ...

-2007-Chinese year of the Chicken-Bird Flue Pandemic devastates part of Asia.
+2007 - Chinese year of the Chicken - Bird Flue Pandemic devastates part of Asia.

-2008-Chinese year of the Horse-Equine Influenza decimates Australian racing.
+2008 - Chinese year of the Horse - Equine Influenza decimates Australian racing.

-2009-Chinese year of the Pig-Swine Flu Pandemic kills hundreds of pigs around the globe.
+2009 - Chinese year of the Pig - Swine Flu Pandemic kills hundreds of pigs around the globe.